bread-and-pepper/django-userena/docs/installation.rst

 placing it on on your ``PYTHON_PATH``.
 The recommended way is the shown in :ref:`pip-install`.

-NOTE: It is also recommended to use
+*It is also recommended to use* `virtualenv
-`virtualenv <http://pypi.python.org/pypi/virtualenv>`_ to have an isolated python environment.
-This way it's possible to create a tailored environment for each project.
+<http://pypi.python.org/pypi/virtualenv>`_ *to have an isolated python
+environment.
+This way it's possible to create a tailored environment for each project.*

 .. _pip-install: